SHARE

 Olympic football medals

-Though the two countries have populations of less than 10 million people, both have won Olympic medals in football.
+Though the two countries have populations of not much more than 10 million people, both have won Olympic medals in football.
 Sweden took Gold in 1948, while Switzerland took Silver in 1924, at a time before the first World Cup when the Olympic tournament was considered the most important in the game.

 National languages